BTFighter/playnite-LocalLibrary/README.md

 # playnite-LocalLibrary
 Adds a library to Playnite for managing locally stored games.
+This is just a personal fork, so don't expect this to be constantly updated.

 ## Instructions